Welcome to Anetta Documentation

 ip_address: '10.0.0.1'

-The type field helps Anetta understand what type of entity it is.
-Additionally, the device_typefield is necessary to give additional detail on the specifics.
+field is necessary to give additional detail on the specifics.
 In particular, and when it comes to using SSH CLI, Anetta leverages the Netmiko plug-in.
 Netmiko connections need an explicit signal about the type of device: juniper_junos, etc. Therefore, the expectation is that this field is populated with the matching device type in the context of Netmiko.
 The following link provides the complete list of Netmiko supported devices and the corresponding id.

 Netmiko supported SSH device types

-The device_type is necessary for Netmiko succesful SSH connection, but ultimately, the CLI commands are generated by Anetta.
+is necessary for Netmiko succesful SSH connection, but ultimately, the CLI commands are generated by Anetta.
 For that purpose, Anetta needs to know what type of device it is, which is also given by this parameter.

-For devices other than network, like a server Anetta will use plain SSH based on the Paramiko plug-in.
-The device_type in this case, as in the case of a network device, helps Anetta understand the type of device and how to deal with it.
+in this case, as in the case of a network device, helps Anetta understand the type of device and how to deal with it.

 If you want to use Anetta's internal inventory service, please populate this YAML file with the devices from your network you want Anetta to connect to.